 If your dog has gastritis (inflammation of the stomach lining) due to long-term exposure to bile, then this change in feeding pattern may take a while for your dog’s body to get used to.
-Indeed, occasionally, some dogs need a little extra help in the form of medication.
+Occasionally, some dogs need a little extra help in the form of medication.

-This guardian cooks up some plain chicken and rice for his sick dog:
+This guy cooks up some plain chicken and rice for his sick dog:

 When Diet Change Doesn’t Work

-If the problem continues, and the vet hasn’t already ruled out other health problems, then now is a good time to do so.
+If the problem continues, and your veterinarian hasn’t already ruled out other health problems, then now is a good time to do so.
 When these tests come back clear, the next step is to add in medication.

-Alternatively, the vet may prescribe a “prokinetic,” which is a drug that encourages the stomach muscles to contract.
+Alternatively, your vet may prescribe a prokinetic, a drug that encourages the dog’s stomach muscles to contract.

 Final Thoughts on What to Do When a Dog Is Vomiting Yellow Bile